PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 - Initiate Profiling -- and wait for it to complete (give it a few minutes)

 Once profiling has completed, you can use these reports to [explore your profiling results](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2731999254).
 This includes [identifying unpopulated fields](#unpopulated-fields-analysis-7-reports), measuring the [duplicate density of fields](#duplicate-value-analysis-4-reports), exploring which fields have the [highest default value usage](#default-value-analysis-5-reports), and more.
 These reports provide an unparalleled view into the shape, health, and utilization trends of your Salesforce objects, fields, and data.

+> Use these reports to drive data quality initiatives, data governance strategies, and data reliability outcomes in your Salesforce org.
+Extend these reports to meet your specific data quality needs and customize the way insights are shared with your stakeholders.

 ## Installation Prerequisites
 To use these reports, you must have a Salesforce org and a [Cuneiform for Salesforce](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373382) product installed in a development, production, or sandbox org.
 You can find our [latest releases](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2618130783) via our [Product Documentation](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/overview).